majid-T/goals-vuejs/README.md

 npm run dev
 ```

-1. Open new terminal and cd to client folder, npm install to get dependencies and run the front end dev server
+- Open new terminal and cd to client folder, npm install to get dependencies and run the front end dev server and keep it running

 ```
 cd client